My Photography & Travel Guide to Dudhwa National Park, India

 Focal Length: A minimum of 300mm is ideal.
 400mm–600mm gives you more flexibility, especially for tighter shots without disturbing the animal.

-Aperture: f/2.8 or f/4 allows you to shoot in early morning or low light while creating beautiful background separation.
+Aperture settings of f/2.8 or f/4 allow you to shoot in early morning or low light while creating beautiful background separation.

 Flexibility: Consider a second body with a 70-200mm or 100-500mm lens for environmental portraits or close encounters.